SVYSHE/Jobb/README.md

 # Jobb

 Jobb is a program desired to automate certain things.
-Starting with default jobs we implement here to provide the users with simple things like emptying a directory at a certain period of time, we are planning to implement a scripting interface for custom user jobbs.
+Starting with default jobbs we implement here to provide the users with simple things like emptying a directory at a certain period of time, we are planning to implement a scripting interface for custom user jobbs.
+As we plan to implement chaining different jobbs together there's a lot of stuff to do.
+Feel free to create a pull request or an issue if you want to.

 ## Getting started